a2s-ai/A2S_RynnVLA-002/README.md

     --raw_data_dir ../processed_data/libero_goal_no_noops_t_256 \
     --save_dir ../processed_data/libero_goal_image_state_action_t_256
 ```
 Next, generate the conversations data for the Chameleon model.
-The action model conversations are in the following format:
+The VLA model conversations are in the following format:
 ```json
 {
   "conversations": [